ijaspley/HAM-Bridge-Smartthings-Media-Control/README.md

 Add the button smartapp (from code), it will be under Marketplace > My Apps > HAM and Switch 2

 Put your HAM Bridge commands into the smartapp, use on for play, off for pause, both for skip and prev.
+You will need several instances of the smartapp configured (3 for each of iTunes and Spotify).

 Add the Media Controller device type and add it as a device.

-Add the Media Set Up smartapp and configure it, it will be under Marketplace > My Apps > Media Set Up.
+Add the Media Controller Config smartapp and configure it, it will be under Marketplace > My Apps > Media Set Up.

 You will have a Smartthings Media Remote and can call on Alexa to turn on/off/skip/back for iTunes/Spotify, the buttons can also be added to Harmony Remotes.